-Educational Pathways for Cancer Research (EPCR) provides cancer research pathways for students who belong to a population underrepresented in medicine and cancer-related fields.
-With experiences for undergraduate students and high school teachers, EPCR aims to increase diversity within the biomedical workforce.
+Educational Pathways for Cancer Research (EPCR) provides cancer research pathways for students interested in medicine and cancer-related fields.
+With experiences for undergraduate students and high school teachers, EPCR aims to increase the number of highly skilled workers in the biomedical workforce.

 For students (in-person 10 weeks per year; two-year commitment)